Do We Expect Too Much From Our Dogs

 Animals work on drive levels and instinct.
 It is vital to keep in mind that they do not have the capacity to comprehend the complex thought processes that bring us to understand human emotions, language, and behaviour.

 There is a scientific name for this "Anthropomorphism": The textbook definition of anthropomorphism is "to assign emotions or thought patterns to animals or objects, which are incapable of achieving such dimensions".
 This is like explaining that a vine climbs up the tree to get a better view of the garden.
-Just think how often you blamed your computer for being bloody minded or awkward? logical?
+Just think how often we blame our computer for being bloody-minded or awkward.
+Is that logical?
 I think not.

 I believe that anthropomorphism is one of the main reasons we find immense difficulty in communicating successfully with our pets.
 So why do we do it?
-Humans always find it easier to relate to something when they see their own emotions and thought patterns into the actions of their animals.
+Humans always find it easier to relate to something when they see their own emotions and thought patterns into the actions of their pets.

 Using the vine illustration, this is an example of projection.
 Projection is a psychological phenomenon in which one projects their feelings upon others, including animals, and inanimate objects.
 This is useful in everyday life as it takes the guesswork out of reality.
 Instead of constantly contemplating why something is like it is, you simply put it into context with how you think and view your everyday life.

 If for example a dog makes a mess on the floor during your absence, there is no point in telling the dog off or rubbing its nose in it, which to my mind is barbaric,

 The reason he is submissive is he can read every nuance and movement in your body language and is aware you are annoyed, but not why?.
 This is because their brains are not formulated to feel guilt as we perceive it.

-A dog's brain is much smaller than a humans, especially in the upper part of the brain called the cerebrum - the portion of the brain associated with intellectual functions such as speech, memory, consciousness, and logical and emotional thought.
+A dog's brain is much smaller than humans, especially in the upper part of the brain called the cerebrum - the portion of the brain associated with intellectual functions such as speech, memory, consciousness, and logical and emotional thought.

 A dog wants to please and all learning should be based on positive reinforcement.
-We should be aware that a large part of a dog's brain is occupied with sensory activity, particularly the interpretation of scent.
+We should be aware that a large part of a dog's brain is occupied with the sensory activity, particularly the interpretation of scent.